mekline/MannerPathPriming/README~.md

 # MannerPathPriming

-Mostly matlab scripts at the moment, and lots of stimuli
+Mostly matlab scripts at the moment, and lots of stimuli.
+Eventually we should point people directly to the stimsets and explanations, in addition to the scripts :)

-Smartgit test!
-Another test
+test 10/13
-several tests, why are they not in smartgit?
-Test while smartgit closed